koreo-dev/koreo.dev/docs/function-test.md

 ## Initial Resource State

+The initial resource state can be specified using [`currentResource`](#spec).
-If you would like to test creation, do not specify [`spec.currentResource`](#spec) and instead omit it.
+This can also be set on individual test cases which will carry forward to subsequent test cases if `variant` is not enabled.
+If you would like to test resource creation, do not specify `currentResource` and instead omit it.
 Once it has been created by the first non-variant test case, it will be available to subsequent test cases.

 However, for some tests it is desirable to specify a base resource state, then mutate it within test cases (using [`overlayResource`](#spectestcasesindex)).